 Next, we'll walk through the PSAT registration process and look at how to search for high schools offering the PSAT in case your school doesn't plan to administer it.

 How to Register for the PSAT: 3-Step Guide

 Here, we go over the three steps required to register for the PSAT at your (or a nearby) school.

 Step 1: Determine Whether Your School Will Offer the PSAT

 First, you must determine whether your high school will actually administer the PSAT.
 The easiest way to check this is to use the College Board's school search tool, which looks like this:

 Once you click "Search," you'll get an entry with the name and address of your school as well as its assessment and test date.
-On the drop-down menu, click "PSAT/NMSQT Fall 2020."
-(If fall 2020 dates aren't available yet, click "Fall 2019" to see whether your school offered the PSAT last year.)
+On the drop-down menu, click "PSAT/NMSQT.”

-Here's an example of a school in Houston that offered the 2016 PSAT on that year's primary date:
+Here's an example of a school in Houston that is offering the exam during this year’s testing window: